Redbox Prices – Movies & Games

 - 2016 – Rented out a cumulative total of 5 billion discs

-As you can see, Redbox is the largest DVD and video game rental companies in the United States.
+As you can see, Redbox is one of the largest DVD rental companies in the United States.
 One such factor which can be accurately depicted to have assisted along the way is the low prices they offer.
 Why pay for the full cost of a DVD if you’re only going to watch it once?
 Why not rent it from Redbox for 10% of the cost instead?

 Redbox has tried expanding into international markets such as Canada, but was forced to retreat back to their home ground citing low customer demand as the reason.

 Today, Redbox is owned by Apollo Global Management following the purchase from Outerwall for a whopping $895 million.
 The purchase wasn’t only for Redbox, however, it also include the Coinstar and ecoATM businesses.

 Today, many are wondering whether future of Redbox and its position in the physical rental market is bright or dim.
 How will they position themselves with the ever changing shift to completely virtual transactions?
 Will Redbox exist in 10 years?
 We’ll just have to wait and see.